 When brewing with the Hario V60 timing is everything.
-Brewing too quickly won’t fully extract your coffee grounds which will leave you with a weak tasting final brew.
+Brewing too fast won’t fully extract your coffee grounds which will leave you with a weak tasting final brew.
 On the other hand, brewing to slowly will cause over-extraction and will leave your coffee tasting bitter.
-I have found that around the 2:30 to 3:00 minute mark is just about right for a great tasting cup.
+I have found that around the 2:30 to 3: 00-minute mark is just about right for a great tasting cup.

 The ideal V60 water temperature is around 200° if you don’t have a thermometer a good way to get your water temperature where it needs to be is to bring your water to a boil and then let it sit for one minute.
 I also recommend you take a look at the coffee gator pour over kettle that has a thermometer built-in.
 Remember – boiling-hot water will scorch the coffee, while water that isn’t hot enough will under-extract.

 For a novice using a coffee scale may seem complicated, but I actually think using a scale makes your brewing a lot easier because it takes out the guesswork giving you a more consistent brew each and every time.

 Unlike a regular kettle, a gooseneck pour over kettle allows for a more even and optimal pour over your coffee.